-Lucky Overton has over 31 years of experience playing live covers and original live music.
-He performs a soulful blend of Americana, folk and roots-rock that is influenced by 1950's rock 'n roll & country, as well as 1960's and 1970's soul and folk.
-Lucky Overton’s music has been compared to acts that range from John Prine and The Rolling Stones to Ray Charles and Otis Redding.
-The result is a sound can only be described as ‘Soulful Americana.’
-Originally from East Tennessee, Lucky currently resides in Alamosa County, Colorado.
+Lucky Overton's sound is a soulful blend of Americana and roots-rock that is influenced by 1950's rock 'n roll & country, as well as 1960's and 1970's soul and folk.
+Lucky Overton’s music has been compared to acts from John Prine and The Rolling Stones to Ray Charles and Otis Redding.
+The result is a sound that can only be described as ‘Soulful Americana.’
+Originally from East TN, Lucky has over 31 years of experience performing live and composing original music.
+He currently resides in Alamosa County, Colorado.

 "Lucky Overton wraps his smoky pipes around little gems of Country and Soul, bordering at times on a less-raspy Paul Westerberg or a slightly more soulful Pete Droge.
 Overton's cadence and music conjure the story-telling of Robert Earl Keen.
 Overton is a musical mutt who touches on many respected peers without getting pigeonholed into being the "next" somebody.
 That works for Overton.
 His working-man songs smolder, keeping the emotions close to the vest without ever allowing them to burst out.
 It creates a wonderful tension as he moves through his songs."